D-arioSpace/astroquery/docs/index.rst

 If you want to make sure none of your existing dependencies get upgraded, you can also do::

-   $ pip install astropy --no-deps
+   $ pip install . --no-deps

+Note that, in the latter case, it is possible that some library functionalities will not work if the dependencies do not satisfy the Requirements.

 Requirements
 -------------------